MCP Usage Guide¶

 mark_finding_reviewed |

-Session-local review marker (in-memory only) |
+Session-local review marker (in-memory) |

 list_reviewed_findings |